eldesoky/EasyLocalization/README.md

     // if you need to change all views direction you can use this

     if EasyLocalization.getLanguage() == .ar {
-        // all view direction right to left UIView.appearance().semanticContentAttribute = .forceRightToLeft
+        // all views direction right to left UIView.appearance().semanticContentAttribute = .forceRightToLeft
     }else{
-        // all view direction left to right UIView.appearance().semanticContentAttribute = .forceLeftToRight
+        // all views direction left to right UIView.appearance().semanticContentAttribute = .forceLeftToRight
     }